Armine13/RoboticsProject/README.md

+### Record the rosbag

+If the user wants to record the rosbag, such topics should be recorded:

+/tf

+/camera/rgb/image_mono OR /camera/rgb/image_color

+/camera/rgb/camera_info

+/camera/depth/image

+/camera/depth/camera_info

+Do not record more topics.
+The rosbag would be very big.

 ### Running the demo of rtabmap_ros package

 The rtabmap_ros is similar with rgbdslam package.
 You could test it with such steps: